dtrelogan/react-formstate/api.md

 ### <a name='FieldState.validate'>void validate()</a>

-this will call the appropriate validation function(s). see [validation](/validationWiring.md) documentation.
+calls the appropriate validation function(s). uses the result to update the validity and message properties appropriately. see the [validation](/validationWiring.md) documentation.

-the validity and message properties are set based on what the validation function(s) return(s). a validation function called in this manner *must be synchronous*.
+*important*: a validation function called in this manner *must be synchronous*.

 ```jsx
 fieldState.setValue(value).validate();